webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 The most of the current application stack do not necessarily have drop-in caching mechanism.
 We should analyze in depth whether we can detect the ‘too many connections’ problem, and analyze its usage.

-'''Provisioning:'''
+:'''Provisioning:'''
-* 2-4 VMs
+:* 2-4 VMs
-* 1 Public IP address
+:* 1 Public IP address
-* Prefered to have significant amount of vCPU/vRAM
+:* Prefered to have significant amount of vCPU/vRAM
+:

-'''To be analyzed:'''
+:'''To be analyzed:'''
-* we should have one name but multiple A entries of write(able) database servers for round-robin).
+:* we should have one name but multiple A entries of write(able) database servers for round-robin).
-* or maybe is broken, something yet to evaluate.
+:* or maybe is broken, something yet to evaluate.
-* Create hot backup replication to shelter site (on W3C infra)
-* Database connector proxy (see [http://dev.mysql.com/doc/refman/5.6/en/mysql-proxy.html mysql-proxy])
-* Upgrade MySQL version and/or see for alternate (compatible) distribution: Percona, MariaDB
+:* Create hot backup replication to shelter site (on W3C infra) :* Database connector proxy (see [http://dev.mysql.com/doc/refman/5.6/en/mysql-proxy.html mysql-proxy]) :* Upgrade MySQL version and/or see for alternate (compatible) distribution: Percona, MariaDB :

-'''Requirements:'''
+:'''Requirements:'''
-# Make secondary drive as XFS, and to configure MySQL/etc database storage so we can make ‘snapshots’
-# Block storage, or mount-point (NFS?);
+:# Make secondary drive as XFS, and to configure MySQL/etc database storage so we can make ‘snapshots’ :# Block storage, or mount-point (NFS?);
-# Use secondary partition for database data as XFS for snapshots
+:# Use secondary partition for database data as XFS for snapshots

 ===== 3.3.2.3.
 Memcache =====

-'''Provisioning:'''
+:'''Provisioning:'''
-* 1-2 VMs
+:* 1-2 VMs
-* Should have good amount of vCPU/vRAM (add number)
+:* Should have good amount of vCPU/vRAM (add number)
+:

-'''To be analyzed:'''
+:'''To be analyzed:'''
-* If we get memcached with other similar technologies, we can create a cluster of services (e.g. memcached, elastic search, redis).
+:* If we get memcached with other similar technologies, we can create a cluster of services (e.g. memcached, elastic search, redis).

 ===== 3.3.2.4.
 Storage =====

-'''Provisioning:'''
+:'''Provisioning:'''
-* 1-2 VMs
+:* 1-2 VMs
-* Should have a good amount of storage capacity, and leverage XFS’s snapshot feature.
+:* Should have a good amount of storage capacity, and leverage XFS’s snapshot feature.
+:

-'''To be analyzed:'''
+:'''To be analyzed:'''
-* If we have block storage service, this node should only handle data transfers to the block storage service by creating a local copy, then copy it over.
+:* If we have block storage service, this node should only handle data transfers to the block storage service by creating a local copy, then copy it over.
-* This node might change its purpose and be replaced by a rsync orchestration system to move files around, e.g.:
+:* This node might change its purpose and be replaced by a rsync orchestration system to move files around, e.g.:
-* Making a local copy, then creating incremental backups on block storage service
-* Updating CDN static files
+:* Making a local copy, then creating incremental backups on block storage service :* Updating CDN static files